jschmid1/cross-repo-cherrypick-action/README.md

-# Cross Fork Cherry Picks
+# Cross Repo Cherrypicks

-This project is a GitHub action that automates the process of backporting merged pullrequests to another repository.
-This can be a direct fork or just a related repository.
+This project provides a GitHub Action designed to streamline the backporting of merged pull requests to another repository.
+This could be a direct fork or any other related repository.

 ## Features